shivannis/xandr-docs-public/xandr-docs/articles/monetize/working-with-video-inventory.md

 ---
 title: Working with Video Inventory
-description: The article helps you to learn video inventory management in our alpha products with quickstart guides. ms.date: 10/28/2023
+description: The article helps you to learn video inventory management in alpha products with concise quickstart guides. ms.date: 10/28/2023
 ---